cloudlinux/cloudlinux-single-doc/docs/faq/README.md

 ### What control panel can be used with CloudLinux OS Solo?

-For the current implementation, we recommend using cPanel Solo.
-Plesk and DirectAdmin are not supported.
+For the current implementation, we recommend using cPanel Solo and DirectAdmin.
+Plesk is not supported yet.

 ### How can I get support for my CloudLinux OS Solo servers?